runarmyklebust/app-metafields/README.md

 ### Version 1.7.0

 * New: configure the app from configuration files on the server.
 Credit @edwardgronroos of TINE AS.
+* Fix: Inject the `og:` namespace prefix definition in the `<html>`-tag automatically.

 ### Version 1.6.0

-* New: Handy widget that displays what data each content item will expose to Facebook and Twitter and Google bots
+* New: Handy widget that displays what data each content item will expose to Facebook and Twitter and Google bots.

 ### Version 1.5.0